 There is no other way to say it.
 It was a great idea that was poorly executed.
 As a result, the game was not enjoyable to play.

-I was extremely excited for the release of the standalone version of DayZ.
+I was extremely excited about the release of the standalone version of DayZ.
 When Bohemia Interactive suddenly released the game in December of 2013, I was like a giddy child on Christmas Eve.
 Finally, the day had come.

-Unfortunately, my happiness was short lived.
+Unfortunately, my happiness was short-lived.
 Within an hour or two of playing the game, it began to sink in that this game just wasn’t as enjoyable to play as the mod version.